How Do Courts Interpret Ambiguity In Contracts?

 If I am wrong in relying on the extrinsic factual context to reject the bank's interpretation of the agreement, then I would nonetheless still resolve any ambiguity against the bank's interpretation by applying the contra proferentem rule.
 I do not understand this rule of interpretation or its explication in Hillis Oil and Sales Ltd. v.
 Wynn's Canada Ltd., 1 S.C.R.
 57, as being restricted to those situations where no right of modification exists.
 It is a rule meant to relieve the non-authorial party to a contract from an interpretation that [a] party could not clearly discern from a plain reading of the document.
 This prevents the party who did draft and understand the contract from springing a hidden contractual burden on an unsuspecting signator (Anson's Law of Contract, 25th ed.
 (1979) at p.
 151; Fridman, The Law of Contract in Canada, 2nd ed.
 (1986), at pp. 44-45; Consolidated Bathurst Export Ltd. v.
 Mutual Boiler and Machinery Insurance Co., 1 S.C.R.
 888 [emphasis added].

-An exception to the contra proferentem rule arises per section 11 of the Consumer Protection Act, 2002, S.O.
-2002, Chapter 30, Schedule A (the "CPA") which applies within many, and perhaps most, business-to-consumer transactions and dealings.
-Specifically, the CPA states:
+An exception to the contra proferentem rule is found in section 11 of the Consumer Protection Act, 2002, S.O.
+2002, Chapter 30, Schedule A which applies to many, and perhaps most, business-to-consumer transactions and dealings.
+Specifically, the Consumer Protection Act, 2002 states:

 11 Any ambiguity that allows for more than one reasonable interpretation of a consumer agreement provided by the supplier to the consumer or of any information that must be disclosed under this Act shall be interpreted to the benefit of the consumer.